xDE3PM/BWT-Uploader/README.md

 - `BWT.txt`
   Save the cookies from your browser (exported in Netscape HTTP Cookie File format) for the **BWT** service here.

-- `YouTube.txt`
-  Save the cookies from your browser (exported in Netscape HTTP Cookie File format) for **YouTube** access here.

 #### How to Export Cookies

 1. Use a browser extension like **[Get cookies.txt](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)**.
 2. Visit the target website while logged in.
 3. Click the extension icon and export cookies.
-4. Save the file in this directory as `BWT.txt` and `YouTube.txt` accordingly.
+4. Save the file in this directory as `BWT.txt` accordingly.

 > ⚠️ Make sure the files are in the **Netscape HTTP Cookie File format**, otherwise they won't work.